 The LCAP is presented at a public hearing prior to the board meeting during which the LCAP and the budget are adopted.
 After board approval, the LCAP is submitted to the county superintendent of schools no later than five days after adoption of the LCAP and by June 30.

-The 2018-19 Local Control and Accountability Plan was adopted by the Board of Education on June 28, 2018.
+The final 2018-19 Local Control and Accountability Plan was adopted by the Board of Education on August 2, 2018.